This guide presents use cases where an exception error may occur and describes how to fix it.

 Finally, Rel ungrounded variables also return exceptions as error messages.
 See the Ungrounded Variable Error for more details.

 Generally, to handle the exception, you need to fix the error that is triggering it.
-See the List of RAI Errors for more details.
+See the List of Error Messages for more details.

 Note that the RAI Console helps you detect errors by displaying some information related to the error in the